1. What should I expect from this Experience?

 Practice your main message before you come.
-Try to develop a short paragraph that describes the “uniqueness” of your artist, art form, the repertoire, the general technical requirements, the dates you have available, residency activities, fees, etc. Find out all you can about the presenters most likely to book your artist(s).
+Try to develop a short paragraph that describes the “uniqueness” of your artist, the art form, the repertoire, the general technical requirements, the dates you have available, residency activities, fees, etc. Find out all you can about the presenters most likely to book your artist(s).
 Since this is your first experience and you will be meeting new presenters, you may want to spend more time listening and taking notes on what the presenter’s mission is, who the audience is, how big the hall is, how technically developed the facility is, what the artist fee ranges are, and when the presenter makes the decisions.
 The information can be invaluable for the future.

 7. Realize we are all in this together.

 8. What other events should I attend?

 Attend as many of the conference activities as possible, including professional development institutes, workshops, the general membership meeting, and the keynote dinner.
-The conference offers a host of opportunities for education and professional growth, allowing you new insights on the field.
+The conference offers a host of opportunities for education and professional growth, allowing you new insights inO the field.
 Meal functions and social activities allow time for networking and fun.

 9. How should I dress?

 Most people at the conference will bring business and casual attire.
 Dress for comfort and in layers allowing for inside and outside temperatures, air conditioning, etc. You are and/or standing on hard floors for long periods of time so wear comfortable shoes at all times.